fairwood/DecentralandUnityPlugin/README.md

 ## Supported Elements

+* Box

+* Sphere

+* Quad (will be exported as two-face planes)

+* Cylinder

+* TextMesh (custom font is not supported)

+* so far, only the diffuse color of the default material is supported.

+**Note: Sphere and Cylinder have a lot of triangles that will exceed dcl limit, so use them carefully.**

 ## Installation Guide

-You should prepare on your own:
+You should prepare these tools on your own:

 1. [dcl SDK](https://docs.decentraland.org/documentation/installation-guide/)